rust-lang/rls/README.md

 # Rust Language Server (RLS)

-[impl period](https://blog.rust-lang.org/2017/09/18/impl-future-for-rust.html) has been started!
-Join us at [Gitter.im](https://gitter.im/rust-impl-period/WG-dev-tools-rls).

-**This project is in the alpha stage of development.
-It is likely to be buggy in some situations; proceed with caution.**

 The RLS provides a server that runs in the background, providing IDEs, editors, and other tools with information about Rust programs.
 It supports functionality such as 'goto definition', symbol search, reformatting, and code